 The Toland Theatre is the main proscenium theatre located in the CFA.
 The green room is located on the ground floor of the building.
 The scene shop is directly off Stage Right of the Toland stage.
-In the basement below are the costume shop, the dressing rooms and the make-up room as well as props and furniture storage.
+In the basement below are the costume shop, the dressing rooms and the make-up room as well as some storage rooms.
 The Tech Booth is located on the 2nd floor through the Music Wing.
-There is also props storage in the Tech Booth and adjacent rooms.